Vault 7: UMBRAGE

+The documents reportedly revealed that the agency had amassed a large collection of cyberattack techniques and malware produced by other hackers.
+This library was reportedly maintained by the CIA's Remote Devices Branch's UMBRAGE group, with examples of using these techniques and source code contained in the "Umbrage Component Library" git repository.

 False flag conspiracy theories

 On the day the Vault 7 documents were first released, WikiLeaks described UMBRAGE as "a substantial library of attack techniques 'stolen' from malware produced in other states including the Russian Federation," and tweeted, "CIA steals other groups virus and malware facilitating false flag attacks."
+According to WikiLeaks, by recycling the techniques of third parties through UMBRAGE, the CIA can not only increase its total number of attacks, but can also mislead forensic investigators by disguising these attacks as the work of other groups and nations.
+Among the techniques borrowed by UMBRAGE was the file wiping implementation used by Shamoon.
+According to PC World, some of the techniques and code snippets have been used by CIA in its internal projects, whose result cannot be inferred from the leaks.
+PC World commented that the practice of planting "false flags" to deter attribution was not a new development in cyberattacks: Russian, North Korean and Israeli hacker groups are among those suspected of using false flags.

 A conspiracy theory soon emerged alleging that the CIA framed the Russian government for interfering in the 2016 U.S. elections.
 Conservative commentators such as Sean Hannity and Ann Coulter speculated about this possibility on Twitter, and Rush Limbaugh discussed it on his radio show.
 Russian foreign minister Sergey Lavrov said that Vault 7 showed that "the CIA could get access to such 'fingerprints' and then use them."

 Cybersecurity writers and experts, such as Ben Buchanan and Kevin Poulsen, were skeptical of those theories.
 Poulsen said the theories were "disinformation" being taken advantage of by Russia and spread by bots.
 He also wrote, "The leaked catalog isn't organized by country of origin, and the specific malware used by the Russian DNC hackers is nowhere on the list."
 Robert M. Lee, who founded the cybersecurity firm Dragos, said the "narrative emerged far too quickly to have been organic."